About SUNRISE

 The SUNRISE aim

-Thus, the aim for SUNRISE is to find the laws of science (and of religion) that are not going to change today, or in 500 years from now or beyond.
+Thus, the aim of SUNRISE is to find the laws of science (and of religion) that are not going to change today, or in 500 years from now or beyond.
 To achieve this, SUNRISE applies a balance between curiosity of questioning things, simplifying information and finding the core knowledge, and finding and presenting the essential knowledge (and constantly refining) in the simplest way possible.

-We need a balance application of visual skills and the ability to communicate externally, the essential concepts in the simplest way.
+We need a balance between the application of visual skills and the ability to communicate externally, the essential concepts in the simplest way.
 If we cannot visualise the concepts, we cannot simplify them to their very essence.
 And, if we don't know how to communicate, we cannot explain the essential patterns we see to others.
 As Albert Einstein once said:

-"If you can't explain it simply, you don't understand it well enough"
+"If you can't explain it simply, you don't understand it well enough."

 To find this stable knowledge, the first step is to use all the senses to "observe" the universe, just as many scientists do.
 Our primary sense is the eyes.
 We do a lot of observing, but it isn't the only way to gather information.
 We can also "observe" by listening with our ears, as well as tasting with our nose and mouth, touching with our hands, as well as using more sensitive instruments to perform these human functions, and eventually recording all this information somewhere for future reference when we need to analyse the information gathered and find unseen patterns.
 Yet all this is not quite enough to get to the essence of everything we observe.